adsabs/adsabs.github.io/blog/_posts/2021-03-01-affils-update.md

 Another reason our coverage increased is that we expanded the number of identifiers to nearly 7000 different entities and parent-child relationships, which lets us match more institutions that are easily assignable, and helps us disambiguate entities that may have multiple parents or warrant better subdivision at the department or institution level.

 Many of the IDs were added simply to pick up frequently observed affiliations that were not already in the list, including medical research institutes and commercial entities involved in physics-related fields.
-But a significant number have targeted specific classes of institutions: more universities and institutions from the developing world; more complete coverage of US federally-recognized Historically Black Colleges and Universities (HBCU); and Tribal Colleges and Universities (mainly in the United States).
+But a significant number of our additions have targeted specific classes of institutions: more universities and institutions from the Global South; more complete coverage of US federally-recognized Historically Black Colleges and Universities (HBCU); and Tribal Colleges and Universities (mainly in the United States).

+Institutions from the Global South

+We've increased coverage of educational and research institutions in the [Global South](https://en.wikipedia.org/wiki/Global_South) to improve the discovery and searchability of work from authors outside of historical centers of research.
+Prior to this work, our identifiers covered some of this territory, particularly in regions of the Global South with historical involvement in astronomy (South America, South Africa, India, and China).
+Over the past year, we've worked to expand this coverage to include more countries and institutions involved in science that falls outside of our astronomy coverage but may be very active in related fields such as physics and materials science, computer science and engineering, or geology.
+Further, researchers from these regions are often involved in collaborative science with researchers from the Global North, and thus including these institutions improves the affiliation coverage of existing literature.
+We expect that the fraction of scientific literature from the Global South will increase over time (including in our core literature of Astronomy and Physics) and making these identifiers now will make it easier to keep up with these demographic changes as they happen.

 Historically Black Colleges and Universities (HBCUs)